Some results on Kleitman's conjecture: Introduction

-It is well-known that a family \( \family{F} \) is a maximal intersecting subfamily of \( \powerset{[n]} \) if and only if \( \family{F} \) is superset-closed and self-dual \cite{anderson1987}.
-We will use this result throughout the paper.

-In 1961, Erd\H{o}s, Ko, and Rado published their seminal theorem \cite{erdos1961}, that for any family \( \family{F} = \binom{[n]}{k} \) where \( 2k \le n \), amongst the largest intersecting subfamilies of \( \family{F} \) is a star, known as the Erd\H{o}s-Ko-Rado theorem.
+In 1961, Erd\H{o}s, Ko, and Rado published their seminal theorem \cite{erdos1961}, that for any family \(\mathcal{F} = \binom{[n]}{k}\) such that \(2k \le n\), amongst the largest intersecting subfamilies of \(\mathcal{F}\) is a star, known as the Erd\H{o}s-Ko-Rado theorem.
+In 1972, Chv\'{a}tal conjectured the following variant of the Erd\H{o}s-Ko-Rado theorem.